Hexamilion wall

 The Hexamilion wall (Εξαμίλιον τείχος, "six-mile wall") was a defensive wall constructed across the Isthmus of Corinth, guarding the only land route onto the Peloponnese peninsula from mainland Greece.
+It was constructed between AD 408 and 450, under the reign of Theodosius II.

 History

 Early fortifications

 The Hexamilion stands at the most recent end of a long series of attempts to fortify the isthmus stretching back to perhaps the Mycenaean period.
 Many of the Peloponnesian cities wanted to pull back and fortify the isthmus instead of making a stand at Thermopylae when Xerxes invaded in 480 BC (Herodotus' Histories 7.206).
 The issue arose again before the Battle of Salamis (Herodotos 8.40, 49, 56).
 Although the concept of a "Fortress Peloponnese" had been repeatedly suggested, fortification of the isthmus was of no utility without control of the sea, as Herodotus notes (7.138).

 The Hexamilion and its history

-The wall was constructed in the period between 408 AD and 450 AD, in the reign of Theodosius II during the time of the great Barbarian invasions into the Roman Empire.
+The wall was constructed from AD 408 and 450, in the reign of Theodosius II during the time of the great Barbarian invasions into the Roman Empire.
 Its purpose was to protect the Peloponnese from invasion from the north.
-The attack of Alaric on Greece in 396 AD or the sack of Rome in 410 AD by the Visigoths may have motivated its construction.
+The attack of Alaric on Greece in 396 or the sack of Rome in 410 by the Visigoths may have motivated its construction.
 The wall ran from the Gulf of Corinth to the Saronic Gulf, covering a distance of 7,028 and 7,760 meters.
 The fortress contained two gates (north and south), of which the northern gate functioned as the formal entrance to the Peloponnese.
 In the reign of Justinian, the wall was fortified with additional towers, reaching a total number of 153, with forts at either end and the construction of Justinian's Fortress at Isthmia.
 The building of the Fortress at Isthmia was left mostly to autonomous work crews that, while following the same general instructions and using the same materials, operated in markedly different ways.
-As for the wall itself, local Corinthians--irrespective of politics or religion-- would have contributed to the physical construction of the Hexamilion and the maintenance of any associated garrisons.
-Military use appears to have fallen off after the 7th century AD, and by the 11th AD domestic structures were being built into the wall.
+As for the wall itself, local Corinthians – irrespective of politics or religion – would have contributed to the physical construction of the Hexamilion and the maintenance of any associated garrisons.
+Military use appears to have fallen off after the 7th century, and by the 11th century domestic structures were being built into the wall.